yudhanjaya/yudhanjaya.github.io/docs/experiments/how-to-house.md

 Bad septic work is one of the most common and most unpleasant things that can go wrong with a house.
 Unfortunately you only figure this out after you spend some time in the house and you've had time to really take a few high quality dumps that you don't ever want to see again.

-So for safety's sake, make sure that joints are sealed, that plumbing that link that leads to these things travels a safe distance away from the house.
+So for safety's sake, make sure that joints are sealed, that plumbing that links that leads to these things travels a safe distance away from the house.
 Do not keep your pits where children might play or heavy loads are going to be carried back and forth.

 ### When you find something wrong mid-build